Prepare Your Swimming Pool for The Winter

 - A Sanitizer: An ideal sanitizer helps you kill bacteria and other harmful microorganisms in your pool.
 Pick chlorine as it is the perfect method of sanitizing the swimming pool without worrying about its effectiveness.

-- Telescoping Pole: Your telescoping pole helps you reach your swimming pool's deep end if you want to clean it thoroughly, so pick a standard or a professional one based on what you need.
+- Telescoping Pole: Your telescoping pole helps you reach your swimming pool's deep end if you want to clean it thoroughly, so pick a standard or a professional one based on your needs.

-- Chemicals to Maintain Your Water Balance: Get the right chemicals to balance your pool water at ease.
+- Chemicals to Maintain Your Water Balance: Get the right chemicals to balance your pool water easily.

 - A Brush: The brush helps you clean the walls and remove any debris accumulated over the past months.

-- Vacuum: Get the right vacuum head as it helps you leave your pool clean and ready for closure until next season.
+- Vacuum: Get the right vacuum head, as it will help you leave your pool clean and ready for closure until next season.

 - A Pool Cover for Winter: When you have a winter cover for the pool, it protects it from debris and snow during winter.
-If done right, you will only have to add water during spring and the necessary chemicals before people can swim in it.
+If done right, you must only add water and the necessary chemicals during spring before people can swim in it.

-- Pool Shock: It is needed to breakdown items found in the pool, such as leaves, sweat, and urine.
-It means you will not have to deal with more waste hence keeping the pool safe for swimming.
+- Pool Shock: It is needed to break down items found in the pool, such as leaves, sweat, and urine.
+This means you will not have to deal with more waste, keeping the pool safe for swimming.

 Step 2: Clean the Pool